andreasfertig/heise-2021-03-clean-code-mit-cpp-teil-1/Readme.md

 ## Code examples

-This repository contains runnable source code examples from the article [Clean Code mit C++20](https://www.heise.de/select/ix/2021/03), by [Andreas Fertig](https://andreasfertig.info).
+This repository contains runnable source code examples from the article [Clean Code mit C++20, Teil 1](https://www.heise.de/select/ix/2021/03), by [Andreas Fertig](https://andreasfertig.info).

 ### The layout of the examples